chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > That's typically not a good practice.
 It is true that avoiding duplication is strongly encouraged in code and configuration.
 But different types of docs present information in different order, using different words, assuming different reader background, putting different emphasis.
 Good documentation will have references in all the right places to have the reader navigate it properly, where "properly" varies between types of documentation.

 - Having documentation in a centralized place is not what's important.
 Rather, the ease with which one navigates throughout an ecosystem's documentation is important.
-If the documentation can answer questions like "Does the user know where to find X knowledge given that they now/already now Y, and can they easily get there?"
+If the documentation can answer questions like "Does the user know where to find X knowledge given that they now/already know Y, and can they easily get there?"
+- One person believes that an important aspect of the purpose of a piece of documentation is the order in which it presents information and references to related reading.

 > Essentially, yes there's duplication, with all the same problems (e.g. copies going out of sync, same mistakes having to be fixed in multiple places) but I haven't seen a better way of doing it.
 Trying to refactor like software frequently makes it an unreadable mess.

 - Documentation, by nature, goes out of sync quickly because the code it documents changes.
+- One person believes that documentation becomes less effective when it is refactored as a program is refactored.
+- One person believes that duplication of knowledge/communication in documentation produces fewer problems than having a normalized/de-duplicated documentation format.

 ### Comment